-Silicone polymers display a unique combination of physical and chemical properties compared to homologous carbon-based polymers due to the exceptional physicochemical properties of the siloxane (-Si-O-) bond.
-Silicone containing copolymers and silicone-modified networks have extremely high backbone flexibility and very low glass transition temperatures (Tg), around −120 °C, good thermal and oxidative stability, high gas permeability, excellent dielectric properties and biocompatibility, and very low surface tension.
+Silicones, also known as polysiloxanes, are synthetic polymers with a silicon-oxygen backbone like that in silicon dioxide but containing additional organic groups.
+Unlike homologous carbon-based polymers, these compounds show a unique combination of physical and chemical properties due to the exceptional physicochemical properties of the siloxane (-Si-O-) bond.
+Silicone-containing copolymers and silicone-modified networks have extremely high backbone flexibility and very low glass transition temperatures (Tg), around −120 °C. They also demonstrate good thermal and oxidative stability, high gas permeability, excellent dielectric properties, biocompatibility, and minimal surface tension.

-Our silicone (polysiloxane) polymers can be classified as fluids, elastomers, and resins.
-Polymers of moderate molecular weight are fluids, while slightly cross-linked polymers with high molecular weight are elastomeric.
+Our silicone (polysiloxane) silicone polymers demonstrate a variety of silicone material properties and can be categorized as fluids, elastomers, or resins.
+Polymers of moderate molecular weight are classified as fluids, while slightly cross-linked polymers with high molecular weight are elastomeric.
 Low molecular weight resins contain functional groups, usually hydroxyl, alkoxy, or chloro groups, that undergo hydrolysis and/or condensation to form highly cross-linked structures.

-Polysiloxanes are silicones that contains silicon-oxygen as the backbone with organic groups.
-They can form a hydrophobic surface with low water uptake and are mainly used in the preparation of lubricants, foams, and polymeric adhesives.
+Silicone co- and homopolymers form a hydrophobic surface with low water uptake and are primarily used in the preparation of lubricants, foams, and polymeric adhesives.

-Our silicone oils (siloxanes) are thermodynamically more stable due to highly polarized Si‐O‐Si bond with large bond energy.
-They demonstrate greater structural flexibility, permeability, and lubricity due to freely rotating methyl groups as well as weak intermolecular attractive forces.
+Our catalog includes silicone oils (or silicone fluids) which are any liquid polymerized siloxane having organic side chains.
+They are more thermodynamically stable than other siloxanes due to a highly polarized Si‐O‐Si bond with a large bond energy.
+Silicon fluids exhibit greater structural flexibility, permeability, and lubricity due to freely rotating methyl groups as well as weak intermolecular attractive forces.
 Furthermore, they have excellent wetting and film-forming properties due to lower surface tension and are odorless, non‐toxic, water-repellent, chemical-resistant, and UV-resistant.

-We offer a wide range of silicone oil with various degrees of viscosity, spanning from 5 c St (or 5 mPa∙s) to 100,000 c St (or 100,000 mPa∙s) at 25 ˚C. Our silicone oils are used as heating and cooling fluids in thermal management.
-When used in water/oil systems, our siloxanes generate stable emulsions of microdroplets, which are widely used in DNA and blood analysis, chemical reactions, drug discovery, ink formulation, cosmetics, textiles, and home care products.
+We offer a wide range of silicone oils with various degrees of viscosity, spanning from 5 c St (or 5 mPa∙s) to 100,000 c St (or 100,000 mPa∙s) at 25 ˚C. Our silicone oils can be used as heating and cooling fluids in thermal management.
+When used in water/oil systems, our siloxanes generate stable emulsions of microdroplets which are widely used in DNA and blood analysis, chemical reactions, drug discovery, ink formulations, cosmetics, textiles, and home care products.